Konstantin-Kostov-70/Crispy-Kitchen/readme.txt

-hello this is change from Python Framework
+hello  this  is change from Python Framework after delete master